johnwarden/mecsim/README.md

 - if an equilibrium is reached
 - how close the final allocation is to the overall [optimal](#defining-optimality)
+- how much better/worse off users are than if they had all been honest
 - if results disproportionately benefit some individuals at the expense of others
 - how incentive-aligned the mechanism is (how close individuals reports are to their "true optimal" allocations)